petarpenkov/cs244_pcc/README.md

 The default password required for ssh login is ‘mininet’.
 We recommend that this is changed by the team that reproduces these results.

+Once the experiments are done, there will be a file named 'done' in the home folder of the VM instance.
+This is created by run-experiment.sh at the end.

 We can provide an IP address to a machine that is already set up with all dependencies and scripts.
 We have not provided that here for security considerations.
 Please contact us at Hristo Stoyanov